Are Tracks Worth It? Pros and Cons

 Tracks provide a much larger footprint, the area of the tracks or tires that touch the ground.
 This helps redistribute the weight over a larger surface, preventing the vehicle from sinking in as much.

-This is particularly useful when riding on wet and soft forest grounds or in deep snow.
-Anyone that’s ever tried riding their ATV in muskeg or several feet of snow on wheels knows that you won’t get far before you get stuck.
+This is particularly useful when riding on wet, soft forest grounds or deep snow.
+Anyone who’s ever tried riding their ATV in muskeg or several feet of snow on wheels knows you won’t get far before you get stuck.

 With tracks, you float on top of surfaces too soft or wet for you to even walk on.